Updated: May 2018

 UN Security Council Resolutions 1540

 Iran has filed the requested reports on its activities to fulfill the resolution.

 Nuclear Weapons Programs, Policies, and Practices

 The Nuclear Arsenal, an Overview

 Iran does not possess nuclear weapons but it conducted activities in the past relevant to developing a nuclear warhead, including uranium enrichment and studies on ballistic missile mating and re-entry.
 In July 2015, after a decade of intermittent negotiations, Iran along with the “P5+1” (China, France, Germany, Russia, the United Kingdom, and the United States) concluded the Joint Comprehensive Plan of Action (JCPOA), frequently referred to as the Iran nuclear deal.
 The Iran nuclear deal restricts Iran’s nuclear activities and puts in place monitoring and verification measures in addition to Iran’s safeguards.
+On May 8, 2018, President Trump announced that the United States would withdraw from the JCPOA and reinstate U.S. nuclear sanctions on the Iranian regime.
 For more on the deal see the Joint Comprehensive Plan of Action at a Glance.

 - Iran’s missile program is largely based on North Korean and Russian designs and has benefitted from Chinese technical assistance.